English Title: Ali: Fear Eats the Soul

 When the external environment ameliorates, comes the more fatal inward contradiction, at first, we cannot grasp whether Ali has his an ulterior motive to go along with this marriage, and on the surface, one cannot blame Emmi for being negligence, she objectifies and flaunts his masculinity in front of her friends, complains that he should get accustomed to German food and refuses to cook him some couscous, all those are kitchen-sink foibles every one more or less possesses.
 Still, this is the most challenging barrier a relationship, Ali is a simple man, so he finds solace in the voluptuous bar owner (Valentin) and makes a stab in card games.
 Mercifully, the downturn is halted near the coda during a dance, which comfortingly complements the beginning how they open up to each other, Ali reveals his own feeling and in the final scenes, Ali is diagnosed with gastric perforation, the doctor knowingly mentions it cannot be cured and it will recur in every six-month, my take is that it indicates the title perfect, fear is recurrent, and nothing can cure fear, but Emii confidently replies, she will do her best to take care of him, the man she truly loves and vice versa.
 We all need the support of the one we love to conquer the darkness in our souls, what a rosy and reassuring ending, very unusual among Fassbinder’s works.

-Mira gives a tour-de-force achievement in this film, so expressive and mesmerising in a beautifully written role for a senior actress, Her emotional arc from ballsy to vulnerable is all confidently conveyed with multi-layered dedication.
+Mira gives a tour-de-force embodiment in this film, so expressive and mesmerizing in a beautifully written role for an actress of certain age, Her gutsy-to-vulnerable emotional arc is confidently conduced with the actress’s multi-layered flair and dedication.
 Salem, is another story, whose tragic real-life background is quite shocking, as Fassbinder’s lover at then, he is more subdued in his character development, but counterbalances Mira’s uncomely semblance with his beefy rawness, the exotic allure is pervasive and intoxicating.
 Barbara Valentin, the German Jayne Mansfield, is a cult symbol in Fassbinder’s cinema and a gay icon in real life.